klevo/rails-turbo-refresh-click-hijack/README.md

 In the browser, open JavaScript console.

 Now visit `http://localhost:3000` and click back and forth between item details and item index.
-Observe that every few click, your click will be overriden by a turbo refresh coming for the page that you're on.
+Observe that every few click, your click will be overriden by a turbo refresh coming for the page that you're on, that happened just before your click and new page having a chance to be rendered.

 ## TODO: